Meet Our PDX Tutors

 Math, Reading & Writing (Grades K-8)

 Nicolina has been in teaching roles for over a decade.
 She started as a math tutor in college while working towards her BA in Mathematics.
 “I wanted to help people find a similar passion for a subject that I believe to be the most magnificent!”
 After graduating, Nicolina spent time working in a variety of schools (charter, independent, and public) and subsequently got her MAT in elementary education.
-She has taught in grades 3-8 and is currently in a 4th grade teaching position in Southern Oregon.
+She has taught in grades 3-8 and is currently in a 4th grade teaching position.

 Beyond her experiences in math and elementary education, Nicolina has tutored in almost every subject for students aged 5 – 70.
 She is a passionate educator who can connect with students wherever they are at in the learning process.
 “I love finding ways to help people come at problems from new angles, providing support as students figure out strategies that work best for themselves.
 We gain the most knowledge when we can make connections between what we’re learning and our own lives.”